-9.12 (1) If an ITA form certified in terms of rule 9.10 or 9.11 has been lost or destroyed, that certified ITA form may be replaced on written application to the customs authority by the exporter of the goods to which the certification relates.
+- 9.12 (1) If an ITA form certified in terms of rule 9.10 or 9.11 has been lost or destroyed, that certified ITA form may be replaced on written application to the customs authority by the exporter of the goods to which the certification relates. - (2) (a) An application referred to in subrule (1) must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules. - (b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the application must be submitted to the Customs Office referred to in rule 9.10(1)(b) or 9.11(1)(b). - (3) An application referred to in subrule (1) must reflect- - (a) the name and customs code of the exporter; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative so n behalf of an applicant referred to in paragraph

-(2) (a) An application referred to in subrule (1) must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.
+&lt;sup>84 Note that a customs broker or registered agent authorised in terms of rule 9.10(2) to apply on behalf of an exporter for certification of information on an ITA form may also present the documents referred to in subrule (4) at the relevant Customs Office for certifying such information.

-(b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the application must be submitted to the Customs Office referred to in rule 9.10(1)(b) or 9.11(1)(b).
+See definition of "ordinary representative" in rule 1.1 of the Customs Control Rules and explanatory footnote.

-- (3) An application referred to in subrule (1) must reflect - - (a) the name and customs code of the exporter; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative on behalf of an applicant referred to in paragraph (a), the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;68 - (c) the serial number and date of the certified ITA form; - (d) that the application is for a replacement of the certified ITA form; and - (e) the reason why a replacement is required, which may be motivated in a separate supporting document submitted together with the application subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules.
+- (a), the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules; - (c) the serial number and date of the certified ITA form; - (d) that the application is for a replacement of the certified ITA form; and - (e) the reason why a replacement is required, which may be motivated in a separate supporting document submitted to the customs authority on request, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules.